 I'll use them both on this page; sometimes the second saves needed space.
 Just remember that when you see "absolute value" bars around a matrix, it means the determinant of that matrix.

-With the idea of determinants of 2×2 matrices in hand, let's return to the expressions for x and y in our 2-equations, 2 unknowns system.
+With the idea of determinants of 2×2 matrices in hand, let's return to the expressions for $x$ and $y$ in our 2-equations, 2 unknowns system above.
 They were:

 $$ \begin{align} x &= \frac{b_2 c_1 - b_1 c_2}{a_1 b_2 - a_2 b_1} \\[8pt] y &= \frac{a_1 c_2 - a_2 c_1}{a_1 b_2 - a_2 b_1} \end{align}$$